brpereiraa/AdventOfCode/README.md

 However, they won't be the most efficient way to go about them, as this was a way of learning a new language.

 ## Language Used
 The challenges were done in **Rust**.
-The challenges aren't done the most efficient way and could be improved a lot.
+They aren't done in the most efficient way and could be improved by a lot.
 However, this was only a repository made to learn the language.

 To run the challenges, make sure you have **Cargo** installed and to compile the code run...
 ```